-How we’re delivering against our seven key areas of focus as we manage the impact of the pandemic.
+How we’re delivering against our six key areas of focus as we manage the impact of the pandemic.

 In June 2020 the Qantas Group announced a three-year recovery plan in response to the COVID-19 pandemic.
 This plan will create a stronger platform for future profitability and growth, and deliver long-term shareholder value.

 The key areas of focus for the plan are:

 1. Net capital expenditure is equal to net expenditure cash flows included in the Consolidated Cash Flow Statement and the impact to Invested Capital from the disposals/acquisitions of leased aircraft.

 2. 12 per cent Underlying EBIT growth from 2H21 to 2H22.

 3. Resized in line with forecast earnings and cash liquidity levels, with competitive cost of existing debt in rising interest rate environment.

 4. $0.6b and $0.8b were original targets for FY21 and FY22. $920m has been delivered program to date.

 The Group is targeting sustainable positive net free cash flow from FY22 onwards.
 This metric was achieved in the second half of FY21.